 If you’re struggling with debt or just trying to do a better job of managing your money more credit cards for any reason won’t help.
 More cards actually create a distraction from focusing on what is really important, either getting out of debt or saving more money.

 My past experience with credit cards has taught me this.

-- Fewer credit cards means fewer monthly statements to manage.
+- Fewer credit cards mean fewer monthly statements to manage.
 If you have five credit cards and each card has a balance you’re “writing” five checks every month.
 One credit card = less clutter, fewer bills to pay, less stress.

 - One credit card means you probably know what you’re balance is at all times.
-Multiple credit cards means you’re probably not sure how much you have charged or what the balance is.
+Multiple credit cards mean you’re probably not sure how much you have charged or what the balance is.
 The perfect environment for over-charging.

 - Monitoring the activity on one credit card is far easier than monitoring three cards, especially when it comes to identifying credit card fraud.

 - Your wallet will be thinner and take up less space.
 (This may or may not be important depending on who you are, I personally like it)

 Many years ago when I tackled my own credit card debt, I got rid of all my credit cards but one.
 I have had the same personal credit card for over 25 years.
 I don’t have this card because it has the lowest interest rate, provides cash back or because I accumulate bonus points.
 I have stayed with a single credit card because on three separate occasions I was a victim of credit card fraud.
 And in all three cases, the fraudulent charges were caught before I noticed them and it saved me a whole bunch of money.

 How I Manage My Credit Score and Finances with One Credit Card?

 There will no doubt be numerous opinions on the number of credit cards you should have and arguments on how to use those cards.
 However, here is how I use my personal credit card to successfully manage my finances and maintain a credit score of over 800.